census-instrumentation/opencensus-website/content/traces.md

 A trace is a tree of spans.

-A span is the unit work represented in a trace.
+A span is the unit of work represented in a trace.
 A span may represent a HTTP request, an RPC, a server handler, a database query or a section customly marked in user code.